Coxeter quiver representations in fusion categories and Gabriel's theorem: Unfolding and Gabriel's classification for Coxeter quivers

 \section{Unfolding and Gabriel's classification for Coxeter quivers}

-In this section we shall prove our first main theorem, namely a classification of finite-type Coxeter quivers.
-This will be an easy consequence of a relation between representations of Coxeter quivers and representations of their unfolded (classical) quivers.
+In this section we shall prove our first main theorem, namely a classification of Coxeter quivers which has only finitely many indecomposable representations (up to isomorphism).
+This will be an easy consequence of a relation between representations of Coxeter quivers and representations of their unfolded classical quivers.
 Throughout, $Q = (Q_0, Q_1, s, t, v)$ denotes a Coxeter quiver.